Division One League: Zone One is the most difficult – Bofoakwa striker

 They headed into the final match of the season on top of the table with two points advantage but a goalless stalemate against Berekum Arsenal saw Real Tamale United overtake them.

-The Tamale-based club had a better to head to head against Bofoakwa so their victory against 2-0 over Unity FC took RTU to the summit despite being level on points with Bofoakwa.
+The Tamale-based club had a better head-to-head against Bofoakwa so their 2-0 victory over Unity FC took RTU to the summit despite being level on points with Bofoakwa.

-- Tanzania giants Yanga plan bid for Medeama duo Justice Blay and Rashid Nortey